SeA Bank is a banking institution that provides various services.

 Post in 2008

-Shriram Transport Finance Company Limited, established in 1979, is India's leading provider of commercial vehicle finance, specializing in the financing of pre-owned trucks for small truck owners.
-The company commands a significant market presence, holding approximately 25% market share in the pre-owned truck segment and around 5-6% in new truck financing.
-With a widespread network of 620 branches and 515 rural centers, Shriram Transport also offers a diverse range of financing options, including tractors, small commercial vehicles, three-wheelers, passenger commercial vehicles, and construction equipment.
-In addition to vehicle financing, the company is involved in loan origination, valuation, and collection services, solidifying its role as an essential player in the asset financing landscape.
+Shriram Transport Finance Company Limited (STFC), established in 1979, is India's leading provider of commercial vehicle finance.
+The company specializes in financing pre-owned trucks for Small Truck Owners (STOs) and has a significant market presence with approximately 25% share in the pre-owned truck segment and about 5-6% in new truck financing.
+STFC operates through an extensive network of 620 branches and 515 rural centers, offering a diverse range of financial services including loans for tractors, small commercial vehicles, three-wheelers, passenger commercial vehicles, and construction equipment.